marianlupascu/MLLRL-Survey/README.md

-# Multimodal Approaches for Low-Resource Languages: A Literature Collection
+# Multimodal Learning for Low-Resource Languages: A Survey

 This repository contains a curated collection of research papers focusing on multimodal approaches for low-resource languages.
 The collection spans from 2018 to 2024, showcasing the evolution and advancement of techniques in this field.